Prime suspect in Jharkhand beheading case identified: Police | Law-Order

 The beheaded and naked corpse of a woman was found inRanchi's Ormanjhi area on January 3.

-His sketch has been made and anyone providing valuableinformation to nab Bilal will be rewarded and his/her identitywill not be revealed, the officer said.
+The suspect's sketch has been made and anyoneproviding valuable information to nab him will be rewarded andhis/her identity will not be revealed, the officer said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)